johnnovak/johnnovak.site/blog/_posts/2016-05-29-cross-platform-gui-trainwreck-2016-edition.md

 topic.
 Gentlemen (and gentlewomen), please fasten your seatbelts!

 {: .intro}
-(UPDATE: It turned out to be a quite informative mega-post in the end, just don't give up reading after the first section...)
+(UPDATE #1: It turned out to be a quite informative mega-post in the end, just don't give up reading after the first section...)

+{: .intro}
+(UPDATE #2: There's some very interesting alternative UI framework recommendations in the comments that I haven't discussed in the article, so you might want to check those out as well...)

 ## Buttons and pixels